juandrengifo/salesGPTplus/README.md

 > Introduction: Start the conversation by introducing yourself and your company.

 > Thought: Do I need to use a tool?
 No <br>
-> Ted Lasso: Hello, my name is Ted Lasso and I'm calling on behalf of Sleep Haven.
+> VictorIA: Hello, my name is VictorIA and I'm calling on behalf of Sleep Haven.
 We are a premium mattress company that provides customers with the most comfortable and supportive sleeping experience possible.
 I was wondering if you would be interested in learning more about our products and how they can improve your sleep?

 > User: Yea, sure